Vyral/mark-callender/_posts/2020-01-09-are-zillows-zestimates-accurate.md

   - Home Seller Tips
 excerpt: >-
-  Today I’m sharing my evaluation of two popular tools—one of them is misleading; the other is empowering.
+  Today I’m sharing my evaluation of two popular tools—one of them is misleading, the other is empowering.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Mark+Callender/Are+Zillows+Zestimates+Accurate_+(1).mp4
-pullquote: 'To be frank, I trust gas station sushi more than I trust Zillow'
+pullquote: 'To be frank, I trust gas station sushi more than I trust Zillow.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false